umguec/Decoding-brain-representations/README.md

 - Reconstruct **x** from **y** in the test set.
 - Visualize the reconstructions.
 Tip: You can use reshape and imagesc functions.

 (The solution of the task is provided in *./solutions/task_2.m*.
-However, it is recommended that you try to solve the task by youself before referring to the solution.)
+However, it is recommended that you try to solve the task by yourself before referring to the solution.)

 ---